Programmer-RZ/RayTracing/Images/README.md

-This directory will hold all the images you export
+**This directory will hold all the images you export** The title of the images